SSO vs. Federated Identity Management: A Guide

 How Federated Identity Management Works

-As organizations expand across cloud platforms, business partnerships, and distributed teams, traditional SSO reaches its limits.
-Federation allows users to log in across organizational boundaries without duplicate credentials.
+As organizations expand across cloud platforms, business partnerships and distributed teams, SSO’s single-boundary design starts to fall short.
+FIM extends identity across organizations, so users log in across boundaries with their home credentials.

-FI lets users from one organization access external applications using their home credentials.
-It relies on trust relationships between an organization’s IdP and external service providers (and their domains).
+Under the hood, FIM relies on trust relationships between an organization’s IdP and external service providers.
 Each organization controls its own directory but recognizes signed authentication assertions from trusted partners.

 1. The user attempts to log in to an external application (SP).